machine-learning-exchange/katalog/component-samples/README.md

 Components are made up of two sets of code.
 Client code talks to api endpoints for submitting the job.
 Runtime code does the actual job specified for the component.

 Components must also include a specification file in YAML format.
-The file includes information for Kubeflow to run the component, such as metadata and input/output specifications.
+The file includes information for Kubeflow how to run the component, such as metadata and input/output specifications.

 The last step is to dockerize the component code.

-For an in-depth guide, take a look at their [component specification](https://www.kubeflow.org/docs/pipelines/reference/component-spec/).
+For an in-depth guide, take a look at the [Component Development Guide](https://www.kubeflow.org/docs/components/pipelines/sdk/component-development/).

 ## Register Pipeline Components